-This restored art deco gem is a favorite with Europeans desiring good location and a somewhat no-frills practical base—expect average-size rooms with midcentury-style red furniture and marble tubs.
+This restored art deco gem is a favorite with Europeans desiring good location and a relatively no-frills, practical base—expect average-size rooms with midcentury-style red furniture and marble tubs.
 The lobby mural was created in 1938 by artist Earl Le Pan, who touched it up 50 years later.
 The Essex House is a stunning example of maritime deco (also known as nautical moderne).
-Designed by Henry Hohauser to evoke an ocean liner, the hotel is rife with marine elements, from the rows of porthole-style windows and natty racing stripes to the towering smokestacklike sign.
+Designed by Henry Hohauser to evoke an ocean liner, the hotel is rife with marine elements, from the rows of porthole-style windows and natty racing stripes to the towering smokestack-like sign.
 With a prow angled proudly into the street corner, it seems ready to steam out to sea.
 The outdoor patio is idyllic for lazy days of people-watching.
 The suites, reached by crossing a courtyard, are well worth the upgrade: each has a wet bar, king-size bed, 100-square-foot bathroom, refrigerator, and hot tub.

 YOU SHOULD KNOW The Essex House is part of the Clevelander complex -- known for late night partying, especially during major sporting event watch parties.

 Simple rooms are tastefully decorated in rich chocolate wood. amenities include high-speed WiFi, pillow top mattresses, in-room safe, and flatscreen TV.